offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

 ![H2S heatbed placement](h2s_movement.drawio.svg) `{ref} https://bambulab.com/en/support/academy/10/course/1031276070794240000/chapter/227`

-## Movement System
+## Movement

-`{bm} /(Hardware\/Movement System)_TOPIC/i`
+`{bm} /(Hardware\/Movement)_TOPIC/i`

 ```{prereq}
 Hardware/Toolhead_TOPIC
 Hardware/Heatbed_TOPIC
 ```

-The toolhead moves on the XY plane the CoreXY system, H2S's system for moving the toolhead front-back and left-right.
+The toolhead moves on the XY plane using the CoreXY system, H2S's system for moving the toolhead front-back and left-right.
 The system is comprised of a pair of synchronized motors at the rear face of the chamber responsible for moving the toolhead on the X and Y axes: A motor and B motor.
 The motors are located at the rear inside face of the H2S, near the top.
-The B motor is on the left and the A motor is on the top.
+The B motor is on the left and the A motor is on the right.

 The motors connect through the X-axis linear rail and the Y-axis linear rods via a pair of belts.
 The ...